 God can be anything you need him to be

 The line “I know you needed a Father today, so I came to you as one” is one of my favorites.
-Just like the situations we go through differ, so do our need per time.
+Just like the situations we go through differ, so does our need per time.
 Sometimes, we need a counselor, and at other times, a mother, a friend, a confidant or a buddy.
-It was refreshing to see God take on these different roles as the need arose and I was reminded that God does same for every passing day.
+It was refreshing to see the God character take on these different roles as the need arose and I was reminded that God does same for me every passing day.

 As an aside, this is not me being feminist but I totally loved the idea of Papa, as God was fondly called throughout the movie, being depicted as a woman.

 Decades, a wife and three children later, Mackenzie is still being traumatized by the physical and emotional abuse that he suffered at the hands of his drunken father as a child because of unforgiveness.
 The peace and calm that he experienced after he painfully let go of the trauma he faced as a 13-year-old taught me that forgiveness heals and the sooner it is done, the better.